A'ja Wilson's Success and Achievements in Timeline

 In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and won the NCAA basketball tournament Most Outstanding Player award.

-2017: SEC Regular Season, Tournament Championship and National Championship
+2017: SEC Regular Season and Tournament Championship

-In 2017, A'ja Wilson led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a victory over the Mississippi State Bulldogs.
+In 2017, A'ja Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a victory over the Mississippi State Bulldogs.
 She was named the Most Outstanding Player of the tournament.

-June 16, 2018: Career-High 35 Points
+June 16, 2018: Career-High Scoring Game

 2018: National Player of the Year Awards